nabinsutarkarki121-sudo/IT5016_A3_Nabin_20250631/README.md

 	All in all, the program can be refined and tested in future, which is also aligned with Refactor principle.
 This makes the code more adaptable and less difficult to keep.

+Principles used in my code

+•	KISS (Keep It Simple, Stupid) - Its ability to make the program simple to follow with easy-to-understand rules and logic.

+•	Single Responsibility Principle (SRP) - A method only deals with a single task, and it is easy to understand.

+•	Clean Code - Names of variables and their structure are easy and comprehensible.

+•	DRY (Don’t Repeat Yourself) – It does not repeat the same code several times.

+•	Open/Closed Principle- Extendable to new functionality, but there are some approaches that could use better development.

+•	Separation of Concerns -Every aspect is dedicated to a single responsibility, such as decision-making or data gathering.

+•	YAGNI (You Aren’t Gonna Need It) - Lots of additional features are not added until they become necessary.

+•	Refactor Principle- This is a rule that one can enhance the code and later test it without breaking the program.